uChip/pi-top_Template_THT/README.md

 Mounting hole and connector footprint locations have been locked to prevent accidental movement.
 They can be unlocked in Footprint->Edit Parameters.

 ## BOM Notes:
 The BOM for this project is the board itself, plus the two connectors.
-Unfortunately 2x34 pin connectors are not readily available from my preferred vendor, Digi-Key.
-I therefore stacked smaller connectors side-by-side to make a total of 34 pins.

-On the socket side (J2) this is constructed from one Harwin M22-6550542R (Digi-Key 952-3191-1-ND) and two Harwin M22-6550642R (Digi-Key 952-3192-1-ND).

-On the header (pins) side (J1) this is constructed from one 3M 951224-4620-AR-PR (Digi-Key 3M9210CT-ND) and one 3M 951210-4620-AR-PR (Digi-Key 3M9205CT-ND).
+The two 2x34 pin connectors are 2mm pitch square-pin right angle headers and matching socket.
+My preferred vendor, Digi-Key, has these listed as the following part numbers

+	Pins	2x34 right-angle
+	Socket	2x34 right-angle

+The pins and sockets mount to the back side of the board.

 ## Status:
 The board has not been fab'd and therefore is not tested, but I did a 1:1 printout and compared that to the pi-topPROTO.
 I also compared dimensions to Raspberry Pi and pi-top drawings.
 Everything checks out so far.